 Maybe it’s not fair to laugh.
 We all make mistakes, especially in languages that aren’t our first.
 On the other hand, there’s no reason to take life too seriously either and having a giggle about translations is just that, a giggle.

 During our first two stays in China we only occasionally came across a serious attempt to make us foreigners understand what they wanted to say, however, most of the time we were left to figure it out on our own.
 In a country where we couldn’t read the signs and had a hard time getting ourselves understood, we immensely appreciated those efforts.

-With that in mind, do enjoy some of the funniest signs we came across our journeys in China (Xinjiang Province, Yunnan Province, and Tibet).
+With that in mind, do enjoy some of the funniest signs we came across our first two journeys in China (Xinjiang Province, Yunnan Province, and Tibet).

-While in off-the-beaten-track regions we came across nothing we could read, in tourist areas we did find explanatory panels in English (sometimes).
+Whereas in off-the-beaten-track regions we never found signs we could read, in tourist areas we did come across explanatory panels in English (well, sometimes).

 Signs of Prosperity

-An Apple Store and a Patatje Oorlog – Coen has landed in heaven.
+An Apple Store and a Patatje Oorlog – Coen had landed in heaven.